Types of Trailers: The 8 Best

 Landscaping trailers are typically constructed on the same heavy-duty steel tube frame as other types of utility trailers but are usually built for more heavy-duty payloads such as small lawn tractors and other equipment.

 Landscaping trailers may have various mounts for equipment like weedeaters and edgers.
-They may also come in a dual-axle configuration and have various drop leaf spring axle configurations for carrying loads of different weights.
+They may also come in a dual-axle configuration and have various drop leaf spring axle beam configurations for carrying loads of different weights.

-Like some other types of trailers, landscaping trailers also come with all required lighting for road operation.
+Like some other types of trailers, landscaping trailers also come with all the required lighting for road operation.
 They also come with a jack stand and foot as well as safety chains for towing.

 Car Hauler Trailers